mastro35/thepythoncorner/_posts/2019-01-13-how-to-create-a-watchdog-in-python-to-look-for-filesystem-changes.md

 title: How to create a watchdog in Python to look for filesystem changes
 date: 2019-01-13T19:08:55+01:00
 author: Davide Mastromatteo
-excerpt: In this article, we’ll discuss how to implement a watchdog in Python that monitors a file system to automatically take actions when a change occurs.
+excerpt: In this article, we'll discuss how to implement a watchdog in Python that monitors a file system to automatically take actions when a change occurs.
 header:
   teaser: https://imgs.xkcd.com/comics/vet.png
 categories: